jupyterlab/jupyterlab/docs/source/user/extensions.md

 jupyter lab build
 ```

+## Disabling Extensions

+You may want to disable specific JupyterLab extensions without rebuilding
-You can disable an extension (without unistalilng it) by running the command:
+the application.
+You can disable an extension by running the command:

 ```
 jupyter labextension disable <bar>